dewenni/ESP32-Jarolift-Controller/README.md

 ## Setup Mode

-There is a "Setup Mode" available.
-The "Setup Mode" is activated, when you press the "reset-button" of the ESP two times within 3 Seconds.
+A `Setup Mode` is available.
+Setup mode is activated when the ESP is restarted **5** times.
+A maximum of 5 seconds may elapse after each restart.

+Example: restart 1/5 - wait 2s - restart 2/5 - wait 2s - restart 3/5 - wait 2s - restart 4/5 - wait 2s - restart /5/5 => Setup-Mode

-The "Setup Mode" will also activated if there is no wifi connection configured.
+The "Setup Mode" will also activated if there is no valid wifi and no valid ETH connection configured.

 If the ESP goes into "Setup Mode", it will automatically create a own network access point with ssid
 📶 `"ESP32_Jarolift"`